clairegregg/clairegregg.github.io/projects.md

 ___

 ## Computer Networking
-*Winter 2021*
+*Winter 2022*

 ### UDP Protocol
 [Find it here](https://github.com/clairegregg/networks_udp_protocol)

 I designed and implemented a UDP protocol using Python to allow for files to be requested and sent between clients and workers, via an ingress server.
 This protocol allowed for large files.
-This was tested with multiple clients and workers using Docker (specifically, Docker compose).
+This was tested with multiple clients and workers using Docker (specifically, Docker Compose).
 I also completed a report on this project, documenting my choices, and improvements which could be made.

 ### Flow Forwarding
 [Find it here](https://github.com/clairegregg/networks_flow_forwarding)